globaleaks/GlobaLeaks-0.1/globaleaks/docs/source/tutorial.rst

 ========
 Tutorial
 ========
-This tutorial is intended to help developers dowload and build GlobaLeaks from scratch.
+This tutorial is intended to help developers download and build GlobaLeaks from scratch.
 After downloading and building ANTANII

 .. note:: Stable dowloads for PC/Mac/Linux are avaible in the `download`_